andreasxp/poly/README.md

 To use `poly`, your compiler must be up to ISO C++14 standard (It could work on C++11, testing is in progress, sorry!).
 ## How to use
 ### `poly.hpp`
+`poly.hpp` is a header for the class itself, `poly`. `poly` is a class that holds polymorphic objects as a ptr to their base class, but remembers the original class for safe copying, type examination and fast casting.
+`poly.hpp` contains full doxygen documentation.
 #### Include header:
 ```c++
 #include "poly.hpp"